BUPT/clubber.ml/docs/_pages/code-of-conduct.md

 # Code of Conduct

 ## 1. Problem-driven

 ## 2. Code first, paper second

 ## 3. Always ask questions

-    - :heavy_check_mark: He who asks a question remains a fool for five minutes.
+- ✔ He who asks a question remains a fool for five minutes.
-    - :x: He who does not ask remains a fool forever.
+- ✕ He who does not ask remains a fool forever.

 ## 4. Always follow the **two-pizza rule**

 > "Never have a meeting where two pizzas couldn't feed the entire group."
 > -- Jeff Bezos, Amazon CEO